 1. Open the protected Word document from the preceding exercise.

-A yellow bar appears, indicating the sensitivity of the document and containing a button to view the permissions for the document.
+A yellow bar appears, indicating the sensitivity of the document, and a button is inserted to view the permissions for the document.

 2. On the Ribbon, click Home and then click the Protect button.